 The cases of Electric Vehicles catching up fire have set the alarm bells ringing among consumers, vehicle manufacturers and the government.
 There has been a lot of media coverage on the possible causes of these fires and potential ways to avoid such accidents.
 It would also be worthwhile to evaluate the impact of such incidents on the stakeholders and explore the available Insurance solutions to mitigate the financial loss arising out of these incidents.

 The primary stakeholder in an EV Fire accident is the Owner of the vehicle.
-The loss of vehicle due to fire shall fall under the purview of Comprehensive Motor Insurance ( i.e a policy covering both the vehicle and the mandatory third party liability).
+The loss of a vehicle due to fire shall fall under the purview of Comprehensive Motor Insurance (i.e. a policy covering both the vehicle and the mandatory third party liability).
 The Comprehensive Motor Insurance does cover Fire, Explosion and Self- Ignition.
 Insurers have explored whether the incidents are attributable to a manufacturing defect and if they could seek recovery from the manufacturer.
 This would expose the manufacturers to potential subrogation claims from motor insurers.
-This subject is evolving and soon there should be an industry-wide consensus on handling such claims.
+This subject is evolving, and soon, there should be an industry-wide consensus on handling such claims.